SquareBracketAssociates/Booklet-AReflectiveKernel/Chapters/ObjV/ObjV.md

 ### Structure of a class

-The first object that we will create is the class `ObjClass`.
+The first object that we will have to create is the class `ObjClass`.
 Therefore we focus now on the minimal structure of the classes in our language.

 An objInstance representing a class has the following structure: an identifier to its class, a name, an identifier to its superclass (we limit the model to single inheritance), a list of instance variables, a list of initialization keywords, and a method dictionary.